cake-tech/cake_wallet/docs/INTEGRATION_TESTS.md

 spendable balance, a wallet that finishes syncing while still empty counts as drained.
 A chain where every funded wallet is empty fails with a message asking for a top up.

-The checked in default is an empty map and must stay empty, PR builds never see funded seeds.
+The checked in default is an empty map and must stay empty.
+Only the funds workflow turns on `write_funds_secrets`, and that input is the one thing keeping funded seeds out of a PR build now that no environment scopes the secret.
 In auto mode the suites discover every chain present in the map, so funding a new chain only means adding its entry to the secret.
 The dispatch inputs narrow a run to specific flows or chains, and per chain send amounts are tuned in `TestConfig._fundsSendAmounts`.
 The swap suite enters an amount just above the provider minimum, the first funded chain's balance has to cover that minimum plus fees.

 ## How CI runs them